Bone Tumors and Soft Tissue Tumors

 • If the cancer cells have spread

-Our surgeons are skilled and experienced in performing many types of procedures.
+Our surgeons are skilled and experienced in doing many types of procedures.
 These include:

-• Amputation, where surgeons remove large portions of an arm or leg.
-Sometimes amputation is done because of the size or location of the tumor.
+• Amputation, where surgeons remove large parts of an arm or leg.
+Sometimes we amputate because of the size or location of the tumor.
 But sometimes patients choose it over other options.
-For many, this is best for disease control and for keeping active after recovery.
-After an amputation, we can fit that person with an artificial limb (prosthesis) and help them adjust to using it.
+For many, this is best for disease control and for keeping active after they get better.
+After an amputation, we can fit your child with an artificial limb (prosthesis) and help them adjust to using it.

-• Rotationplasty, a unique way to rebuild a child’s leg after part has been removed because of cancer around the knee joint.
-After removing the part of the leg affected by cancer, surgeons reattach the healthy lower leg at the thigh, facing backwards.
-With a lower-leg prosthesis attached, the backwards ankle now functions as a knee joint.
+• Rotationplasty, a unique way to rebuild a child’s leg after part of it has been removed because of cancer around the knee.
+After removing the part affected by cancer, surgeons reattach the healthy lower leg at the thigh, facing backward.
+With a lower-leg prosthesis, the backward ankle works like a knee joint.
 For some growing children, this is the best choice for staying active and playing sports.

 • Radiation